Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Multiplicative interaction between mean corpuscular volume and red cell distribution width in predicting mortality of elderly patients with and without anemia

-Study showing that the interaction between elevated MCV and elevated red cell distribution width (RDW) multiplies mortality risk in elderly patients, with or without anemia.
+Study showing that the interaction between elevated MCV and elevated red cell distribution width (RDW) multiplies mortality risk in elderly people without anemia; this multiplicative effect is not found when anemia is present.
+The analysis covers 36,226 people over 65 followed within a care network, not a general population.

 New insights into erythropoiesis: the roles of folate, vitamin B12, and iron